May 9, 2026

 I shipped two X tools in the last six months.
 ReplyWisely picks the right tweets to reply to.
 TwitMix drafts the replies.
 They've been living as separate Chrome extensions, separate domains, separate Stripe accounts.

 That's about to change.
 ReplyWisely is absorbing TwitMix.
-Late May 2026, AI reply drafting ships inside ReplyWisely as a Pro feature, and TwitMix as a standalone product is being retired.
+In coming weeks, one-click reply drafting in your voice ships inside ReplyWisely as a Pro feature, and TwitMix as a standalone product is being retired.

 Here's the why and what it means for you.